android-com-pl/mobile-tab/README.md

 ```

 ### Extending
-You can add, modify and delete items.
+You can add, modify and delete items with your own extension.
 Read: https://docs.flarum.org/extend/extending-extensions.html#extending-extensions

 Examples: